 “We had to fight and earn the three points,” Alli said.
 “We have to put in a solid performance away from home and hit them on the counter.
 We knew they’d have chances, it’s how you deal with that.

-“My game has been a little deeper this season, allows me to get in the box later which is what I like to do.
+“My game has been a little deeper this season, allowing me to get in the box later which is what I like to do.
 I’m happy to get the goal and help the team.”

 Wolves and new coach Bruno Lage remain without a point after two defeats from their opening two league matches.

 All eyes were on Kane as he took his place on the bench ahead of kick-off.
-He had been left out of the squad for Spurs’ season-opening win over City last weekend, and did not travel to Portugal for his side’s Europa Conference League playoff on Thursday.
+He had been left out of the squad for Spurs’ season-opening win over City last weekend and did not travel to Portugal for his side’s Europa Conference League playoff on Thursday.

 But Kane was quickly forgotten as Alli stroked his side in front.
 The midfielder struggled to hold down a regular first-team spot under previous coach Jose Mourinho but he is very much in Nuno’s plans, winning the penalty before getting up to convert it.